teson2000/REST-x/upload.md

 In order to support stateless and indempotency, the following applies:
 - The same partial content could be uploaded multiple times
-- File-name is only valid for the first part (and then ignored).
 - Partial content could be uploaded unordered
 - Until completion (PART=X/X), content response code is 202.
 On complete, 201
-- At final part, we may send md5 for integrity check
+- At final part, we may send original file-name and md5 for integrity check
 - Server cannot append each chunk but must separate chunks until final part completed.